 The Importance of Using a Divorce Lawyer

-Even if you and your spouse feel that you are satisfied with the terms of your separation agreement, it is always wise to have an experienced divorce lawyer draft the document with you, or review your agreement.
+You and your spouse may feel that you are satisfied with the terms of your separation agreement.
+Even so, it is always wise to have an experienced divorce lawyer draft the document with you, or review your agreement.
 One poorly worded sentence or any other small mistake could have major ramifications for you down the road.

 You can also benefit greatly from the experience of divorce lawyers when drafting separation agreements.
 There may be important factors that you are forgetting to address within your document that your lawyer will be quick to point out.
 To avoid painful and/or expensive conflicts in the future, you will want to account for every detail now.

 Canadian courts have ruled that a separation agreement without Independent Legal Advise may not be enforceable.
 Most times clients will spend more if they draft their own agreement and then have a lawyer modify it.
-The same is true when they use a paralegal service, as they then have to pay for Independent legal advise for both spouses.
+The same is true when they use a paralegal service.
+This is because they then have to pay for Independent legal advise for both spouses.

-You may also wish schedule a consultation with a member of our family law team to discuss your family law entitlements and obligations, please contact our experienced team at Kahane Law Office.
+You may also wish to schedule a consultation with a member of our family law team to discuss your family law entitlements and obligations.
+Please contact our experienced team at Kahane Law Office.
 You can reach us toll-free at 1-877-225-8817, or 403-225-8810 locally.

 email us directly here.